-I implemented stronger boundaries on my time, said no more frequently and made downtime, relaxation and stress management necessary components of each day instead of occasional luxuries to be had when everything else was complete.
+I implemented stronger boundaries on my time and said no more frequently.
+And made downtime, relaxation and stress management necessary components of each day instead of occasional luxuries to be had when everything else was complete.

 Subsequently, I released those people, relationships, and commitments that no longer served me or left me feeling drained.
 I made the activities and relationships I needed to feel incredible in my life mandatory priorities.

 As a dancer, I thought I was happy and healthy because I was thin and active.
 But my inner world anything but.
 Uncomfortable in my skin I felt like something was missing from my life.
 The more I studied holistic well-being, the more I realized that true health goes much deeper than yoga, quinoa, and size X jeans.
 If I was cruel and cold to myself internally, no amount of green juice or Pilates would change that (and I love green juice and Pilates!).

 I had to change the way I spoke to and related to myself on a fundamental level in order for things to really shift.

 Once I began to treat myself like a loved one, I flourished in all areas of my life.
 And I became more consistent in my habits from a place of devotion vs. rigidity.

 I started relating to my body as a “she” not an “it”.